What Is Ascites?

 Frequently Asked Questions

-What is the ICD-10 code for ascites?
+What is the ICD10 code of ascites?

 Can ascites go away?

-What liver disease stage causes ascites?
+What is the stage of liver disease that causes ascites?

 Is paracentesis painful?